m&a community logo

 Implement a clear strategy for day-one handover

-• Waste no time in working towards retaining both the best talent and the top customers, which will be central towards the new company’s success
+• Waste no time in working towards retaining both the best talent and the top customers, which will be central to the new company’s success

-• Before day one, brainstorm and set up contingency plans for potential challenges
+• Before day one, brainstorm and set up contingency plans for potential post-merger integration challenges

 • Prepare guidelines for governance rules for day one